 Norman, Oklahoma might not be on everyones travel list, but the town has a lot to offer despite being small in size.
 Whether you’re simply passing through on your way to OKC or in town visiting OU, Norman has its fair share of great food and cute shops.
-By being a frequent visitor to this college town the past two years, I’ve compiled a travel guide of the top places you need to visit while you’re there.
+By being a frequent visitor to this college town the past three years, I’ve compiled a travel guide of the top places you need to visit while you’re there.

 Tarahumara’s Mexican Cafe & Cantina: If there’s one place you need to visit before you leave town, it’s Tarahumara’s.
 This place not only offers the best Mexican food I’ve ever had from a restaurant, but the service is on another level.
 From the moment you sit down you’re greeted with endless salsa and queso.
 And with staff working unbelievably quick, handing out fresh queso and tortillas ever few minutes, you never need to wait for a thing.
 I would recommend ordering the chicken tamales with the white sauce; they are hands town the best I’ve ever ever had (separate from my mother’s of course).

 Syrup: This cute breakfast spot offers a modern city feel along with amazing food and quality ingredients.
-I’m not a coffee person, but Zach said he loved their espresso!

 The Diner: Despite the modest look from the outside, this little place has been featured on The Food Network, not once but twice.
 The award wining chili is a must try and if you’re there for breakfast I recommend going from the chocolate chip pancakes as well.

-STASH: This shop offers a variety of small leather goods, children’s clothing, stationary, and Native American inspired jewelry.
+STASH: This shop offers a variety of small leather goods, children’s clothing, stationary and Native American inspired jewelry.

 Same Noble Oklahoma Museum of Natural History: Many museums offered by universities tend to be small or limited in their collections, but the Sam Noble doesn’t fit that mold.
 You could easily spend half a day looking at the various exhibits and exploring all this museum has to offer.
 Prices are also reasonable and if you’re an OU student admission is free.